What 3D shapes occur in nature. How efficiently can you pack these shapes together?

 How efficiently can various flat shapes be fitted together?

 Have you got the Mach knack?
-Discover the mathematics behind
+Discover the mathematics behind exceeding the sound barrier.

 A circular plate rolls inside a rectangular tray making five circuits and rotating about its centre seven times.
 Find the dimensions of the tray.

 This article explores ths history of theories about the shape of our planet.
 It is the first in a series of articles looking at the significance of geometric shapes in the history of astronomy.

 Two boats travel up and down a lake.
 Can you picture where they will cross if you know how fast each boat is travelling?

 Jo made a cube from some smaller cubes, painted some of the faces of the large cube, and then took it apart again.
 45 small cubes had no paint on them at all.
 How many small cubes did Jo use?

 This task depends on groups working collaboratively, discussing and reasoning to agree a final product.